Need to know which marketing or ad campaign channel is driving the most purchases? FullStory can help.

-- Then, to understand whether this traffic actually drove conversions, go back to Omnisearch and start typing the path of the confirmation page that your shoppers visit when they complete a purchase.
+- Then, to understand whether this traffic actually drove conversions, go back to your search criteria and add the path of the confirmation page that your shoppers visit when they complete a purchase.

 Adding the additional layer of the conversion event to search will filter the sessions to only those visitors from the campaign who later converted.

 Note: You can optionally use the "in this order" and "within the same session" drop-downs menus to refine results further to see only the people who converted within the same session.

 Understanding why campaign traffic doesn't convert